Rita Asfour: Las Vegas (2012–2021)

-Rita retired in Las Vegas in 2012, to relax in its world of entertainment, and to go back to where she was married in 1965.
+Asfour retired in Las Vegas in 2012, to relax in its world of entertainment, and to go back to where she was married in 1965.

-Bally’s Hotel had a spectacular showgirl extravaganza called Jubilee.
-Rita went there and was overwhelmed.
-She went there a second time, and from there to the art store to buy new paint and canvas.
+Bally’s Hotel had a showgirl extravaganza called Jubilee.
+Asfour went there, and then to the art store to buy new paint and canvas.

-She painted showgirls from that moment on, until 2021 when she left a half-finished painting on her easel.
+She painted showgirls from that moment on, until 2021, when she left a half-finished painting on her easel.